Flash Facts: USMLE Flashcard Resource Reviews

-Hopefully you know by now (if you have been following this review series) that there are more flashcard resources out there than Quizlet!
-Just like all our other resource review posts, we’ve sent some of our most experienced tutors to test out different flashcard sites and let you know how effective they actually are.
+There are quite a few USMLE Step 1 study resources out there and sometimes choosing the right resources can be tricky.
+We’ve sent some of our most experienced tutors to test out different flashcard sites and let you know how effective they actually are.
 For our final review in our best and worst flashcard resources series, today we are reviewing Flash Facts!
 Here’s what we think!

 Cost: $49 for 3 months, $79 for 6 months, $99 for 12 months,